-The design of this belly panel prevents pressure on any specific part of the belly while the v-back prevents lower back strain.
-These leggings also act as gently shapewear, giving you a flattering figure while still keeping the comfort of leggings.
+The design of this leggings prevents pressure on any specific part of the belly with its wide waistband, superb fit and non see-through fabric.
+These leggings also act as gentle shapewear, giving you a flattering figure while still keeping the comfort of leggings.

 2. Motherhood French Terry Maternity Leggings